Travel Advisory for Republic of India

 Overview

-India advises a high degree of caution due to persistent threats of terrorism, crime, and civil unrest, with specific regions like Jammu and Kashmir, Manipur, and border areas requiring avoidance of all but essential travel or complete avoidance.
-Travelers should be highly vigilant regarding personal safety, health precautions, and adherence to local laws.
+India warrants a high degree of caution due to persistent threats of terrorism, crime, and civil unrest, with specific regions like Jammu and Kashmir, Manipur, and border areas advising against all or non-essential travel.
+Travelers should be vigilant about petty crime, scams, and health risks, while adhering strictly to visa and local regulations.

 Detailed Advisory Summary